 So Lent is the initial stage, maybe the first step – in a life-long spiritual effort.

 So what do we do with the Lent?
 Father Ed suggests:

 Take the gospel seriously.
 And listen to the words of Saint Paul on Ash Wednesday when he tells us: “We are ambassadors for Christ.”
 The only impression people may have of Christ – may come for our genuine concern and cares for others.

 Also, on Ash Wednesday, Saint Matthew reminds us to do very practical things in Lent.
 Give alms to those in need.
-Pray for those unfulfilled aspects of life that need growth, renewal and refreshment.
-Fast in order that we may identify more fully with the world’s hunger for food, justice and a wholesome environment.
+Pray for those unfulfilled aspects of life that need growth, renewal, and refreshment.
+Fast so that we may identify more fully with the world’s hunger for food, justice, and a wholesome environment.

 Yes, take the gospel seriously.
-Be a person of forgiveness and peace – as Jesus was – his forgiveness on the cross, and his peace to whatever home he entered.
+Be a person of forgiveness and peace – as Jesus was – his forgiveness on the cross, and His friendship to whatever home he entered.

 “Anyone can whistle, that’s what they say – easy.”

 “Anyone can whistle, any old day – easy.”